kylejlin/dobutsu_shogi_2024/README.md

 ### Lowest unexplored action

 The `lowestUnexploredAction` field is a 7-bit unsigned integer.
-It is initialized to `0b000_0001`.
+For non-terminal nodes, it is initialized to `0b000_0001`.
 When all legal actions have been explored, it is set to `0b000_0000`.
+For terminal nodes, there are no legal actions to begin with, so the field is immediately initialized as `0b000_0000`.

 ### Best discovered outcome